AmosStack/Saferoute/README.md

 ## Notes

 - Routes are stored with both location names (e.g., "Home", "City Center") and precise GPS coordinates.
-- Location names and routes are resolved using Google Maps APIs.
+- Location names and routes use Google Maps APIs when `GOOGLE_MAPS_API_KEY` is provided, with OpenStreetMap/Nominatim and OSRM fallbacks for development.

 ### Google Maps API key